oopsmonk/documentation/iri/1.0/references/iri-api-reference.md

 Checks if an address was ever withdrawn from, either in the current epoch or in any previous epochs.

-If an address has a pending transaction, it's also considered 'spent'.
+If a pending input transaction exists in the Tangle for an address, it's also considered spent.

 ### Parameters